 What is the minimum height for a loft conversion?

 This not laid out in the Building Regulations (with the exception of head height above the stairs) but you will ideally need at least 2.2m of usable space for a loft conversion.
 This measurement should be taken from the bottom of the ridge timber in the centre of the loft to the top of the ceiling joist.

 The higher the angle of the roof pitch, the higher the central head height is likely to be, and if dormers are used or the roof is redesigned, the floor area, and potential for comfortable headroom, can be increased.

 While you can design a loft conversion yourself, employing the services of an architect or designer is advisable.
-Another alternative is a design and build company.

 Taking this route means that you can steer the design to your exact, bespoke specifications, but remember that, as this is likely to be a relatively small project, the design fees are likely to be a high percentage of the overall costs.